 We use liberalism scores to measure state political ideology.
-Originally developed by Berry et al. (1998), liberalism captures the liberal ideology of a state government in a calendar year from 0 (most conservative) to 100 (most liberal), weighted by the powers of the democratic and republican parties in the upper and lower branches of the state legislature and ideology of the governor.
+Originally developed by Berry et al. (1998), and refined by Berry et al. (2010), liberalism captures the liberal ideology of a state government in a calendar year from 0 (most conservative) to 100 (most liberal), weighted by the powers of the democratic and republican parties in the upper and lower branches of the state legislature and ideology of the governor.
 Quantifying partisan control of state government via a measure of state government ideology controls for changes in party strength and ideology across states and time.
 Unlike other measures of partisanship, such as party control of state legislatures and governorships, state government ideology does not mask ideological differences between political parties in different states or shifts in political ideology over time.
 Instead, it incorporates these political differences and evolutions alongside swings in electoral power, creating a nuanced and flexible measure of partisanship.

 We hypothesize that states with higher liberalism scores will spend proportionally more on basic assistance.
 Progressive shifts in party ideology and electoral victories by progressive parties ought to be commensurate with increased basic assistance spending, reflecting support for social welfare spending in liberal parties.